THEA - Theatre

 THEA 272.
 Stage Management (3).

-Introduction to the practice of stage management.
+An introduction to the practical implementation of stage management practices.
 Studies basic functions and aspects of stage management in preproduction, rehearsal and performance phases.
 Focuses on communication strategies, specific skills, practical exercises and applied problem-solving techniques in stage management with emphasis on organization, documentation and dissemination of information.
-Prerequisite(s): sophomore standing or instructor's consent.

 THEA 280.
 Inclusion in Performing Arts (1).